Last Updated on by Jeremy

 Pretty Links Pro – Premium

-The service lets you create a hyperlink with your domain such as livingthedreamrtw.com/hotelbooking instead of whatever jumbled mess the affiliate program offers (think lksdjflksj.com- looks like spam, right?).
-This is far more trust worthy and is said to increase clicks (however we just bought the service so are reserving judgment for later), but we also only use it on services that jumble hyperlinks to begin with (we're looking at you CJ and Awin!).
+The service lets you create a hyperlink with your domain such as livingthedreamrtw.com/hotelbooking instead of whatever jumbled mess the affiliate program offers (think lksdjflksj.com- looks like spam, right?
+I'm looking at you CJ and Awin!).
+This is far more trustworthy for discerning readers and helps increase outbound clicks.

 The plug-in also allows for a central resource of all links, so if we insert a new link in 100 articles and the affiliate link changes we just change it in the Pretty Links dashboard and all of the links across our site update automatically.
 Not bad for just under $100/year for multiple sites!